orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 ## Turning this into tones

 So now she was itching to get a sound out of this.
 And we had a quick way to do it.
 We have a little piezo speaker (not a buzzer) which fit nicely over the breadboard middle channel.
-It has a polarity noted, so Helena made sure that this was connected the right way, with a pin going down to grown, and another to Pin 15 (out monitor pin).
+It has a polarity noted, so Mini_orionrobots made sure that this was connected the right way, with a pin going down to grown, and another to Pin 15 (out monitor pin).

 ![Breadbaord with beeper connected](/galleries/2021-03-06-raspberry-pi-pico-tones-with-helena/pico-with-buzzer-and-oscilloscope.jpg)